35 Types of Butterflies in Indiana

 31. Cabbage White

-When they mature into adults, these caterpillars spin themselves into cocoon-like chrysalis or pupa before emerging as adult butterflies.
+When they mature into adults, these caterpillars spin into cocoon-like chrysalis or pupa before emerging as adult butterflies.

 32. Orange Sulphur